UsabilityEngineering/Plant-Social/design/README.md

   <img src="chat.png" height="600" />
 </p>

-A user can view their messages with other users since we wanted to **focus on the social media aspect for the application.** From here, they can chat with another user.
+A user can view their messages (left image) with other users since we wanted to **focus on the social media aspect for the application.** From here, they can chat with another user (right image).

 <p float="left">
   <img src="profile.png" height="600">
   <img src="signout.png" height="600">
 </p>

-We designed the profile page to be similar to how other social medias present their profiles.
-We gave basic functions like clicking the three dots at the top to sign out, edit your profile from this page, and view all your posts.
+We designed the profile page (left image) to be similar to how other social medias present their profiles.
+We gave basic functions like clicking the three dots at the top to sign out (right image), edit your profile from this page, and view all your posts.
 We wanted all the basic functionalities one would expect from a profile page, but we wanted the focus here to be that this is the "portfolio" of plants that user feedback expressed the need of.

 <p float="left">
   <img src="otherprofile.png" height="600" />